PantalaLabs/ParallelComm/README.md

 fractions of time available, enough to configure some digital pins and transfer data to another uC connected to a Oled Display.

-You can send up to 16 bytes per call or you can split into any number of
+You can send up to 16 bits per call or you can split into any number of
-values concatenated up to 16 bytes.
+values concatenated up to 16 bits.

 ## Dependencies